 You may have an ECG and chest x-ray after the procedure.
 Sometimes, the pericardial fluid is taken during open heart surgery.

 A drop of the pericardial fluid is spread in a very thin layer on a microscope slide.
 This is called a smear.
 A series of special stains are applied to the sample.
 This is called a Gram stain.
-A laboratory specialist looks at the stained slide under the microscope, checking for bacteria.
+A laboratory specialist looks at the stained slide under the microscope, checking for the presence of bacteria.

 The color, size, and shape of the cells help identify the bacteria, if present.